Autumn 2 Science Newsletter

 Science at Kea School

 At Kea, we believe that each child should learn about science in a way that is engaging, educational and applicable.
 By the time they finish Kea School, our pupils will have the right knowledge and investigative skills ready for their secondary education.
-They will already be able to see the relevance of science of their own lives and imagine future science-related careers based upon it.
+They will already be able to see the relevance of science in their own lives and imagine future science-related careers based upon it.

-Below are the topics taught during each school year along with the learning objectives for these.
+Below are the topics taught during each school year in KS1 and KS2, along with the learning objectives for these.
 Each teacher will decide which order to teach the units and will let you know in their half termly Parent Overview.
 For each year group, you can also see the ‘working scientifically’ objectives for the year.
 'Working scientifically' specifies the understanding of the nature, processes and methods of science for each year group.
 It is not taught as a separate strand and underpins every topic and is taught throughout the year.
 These skills include questioning, observing, measuring, classifying, recording, predicting and concluding.

 We know our children learn best by a hands on approach to their science.
 Below are some photos of children in KS1 and KS2, which really captivate this learning...